10 – Fly Into This Night

 If there is one song that the general population would recognize from Gino Vannelli’s career it would be his monster hit “I Just Wanna Stop.”
 And that’s somewhat of a shame because the song really did not represent the body of work that Gino Vannelli had produced before the song was a hit.
 For some people, it also classified Gino Vannelli as a balladeer.

 It was an incorrect assumption based on a population that had not heard the rest of the magnificent Brother To Brother album.
 It was a great song with an incredible vocal and terrific verse and chorus, but the album it was released from was a phenomenal record.
 The song “I just Wanna Stop,” turned out to be Gino Vannelli’s most successful single release of his career.
 The song reached the No.4 spot on the U.S. Billboard Hot 100 in 1978.

 # 3 – Love Of My Life

 While the Brother To Brother album turned out to become Gino’s most successful record, it was the release of the Gist of the Gemini album a few years earlier that began to get Gino Vannelli noticed in the United States.
 Released in 1976 during the Bicentennial celebration, the Gist of the Gemini album was a groundbreaking record in the way Gino Vannelli merged all styles of music into an original sound that celebrated musicianship at the highest level.

 The song “Love Of My Life,” was the albums opening track.
-“Love Of My Life,” was the perfect song to present fans with a progressive rock based sound that wrapped around a vocalist that few could compete with as far as range and resonance.
+“Love Of My Life,” was the perfect song to present fans with a progressive rock-based sound that wrapped around a vocalist that few could compete with as far as range and resonance.
 Only Freddie Mercury comes to mind as a singer that displayed the same immaculate perfect pitch vibrato that Gino delivered.
-If you are knew to Gino Vannelli, I highly recommend starting out with the Gist of the Gemini record.
+If you are new to the music of Gino Vannelli, I highly recommend starting out with the Gist of the Gemini record.

 # 2 – Appaloosa